 Our learners will experience learning activities in each of the above categories throughout the school year to ensure that they have opportunities to develop their knowledge, skills and understanding across each of the areas within RH Education and, if and when appropriate, Sex Education.

 Our learners follow an individualised curriculum suitable for their age and developmental stage.
+Each term pupils follow a theme which incorporates targets from across the curriculum, including PHSE and RSE.
 Each class teacher uses ‘I can…’ statements (describing knowledge and skills) or MAPP targets (Mapping and Assessing Personal Progress) as tools to inform planning, plan next steps in learning, track progress and to support assessment of learning.

 Teachers use their in-depth knowledge of a pupil to identify learning targets which are most relevant to the learner in their life at the present time.
-The teacher, if appropriate, will seek the views of the multi-professionals involved in supporting the learner in order that their specialist knowledge is taken into account when setting and reviewing learning targets.
+The teacher, if appropriate,, when appropriate, will seek the views of multi-professionals involved in supporting the learner in order that their specialist knowledge is taken into account when setting and reviewing learning targets.
 The professionals involved will depend on the pupil’s individual needs, and could include a Speech and Language Therapist, Occupational Therapist, Physiotherapist, Psychologist, as well as others involved in the learner’s health and well-being.

 We ensure RSH Education is inclusive and meets the needs of all our pupils, including all aspects of SEND by ensuring that we tailor the curriculum to, for example, neuro-divergent, non-verbal, visually and auditory impaired pupils.